nddeluca/fits_canvas/README.md

-fits_data_processor
+FitsCanvas
 ===================

-Provides several methods to process fits data arrays obtained using astrojs/fitsjs for viewing on a HTML5 canvas.
+Library to display fits files in the browser using astrojs/fitsjs and html5 canvas.

+Simple Usage
+---